 The reference is to peace.
 Disagreements between husband and wife can be resolved through open conversations.
 Knowing what each family member thinks, how they see the world, and what they feel is essential.
 Then there will be far fewer misunderstandings.

 For example, a situation where one spouse has an addiction.
 Disagreements about addiction can be resolved.
 This requires both husband and wife to have the goodwill and the desire to free themselves from sin and addiction.

 Not to remain silent, pretend not to notice, but discuss the situation openly.
 Pray to the Lord and seek professional help.
 There are many practical tools available today.

 Apostle Paul points out one situation in which a husband and wife can separate from each other.
 Verse 15: “But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace.”
 (1 Corinthians 7:15)

-However, there is one area that is particularly painful and destroys the foundations of marriage.
+However, one area is excruciating and destroys the foundations of marriage.
 These are issues of faith.
-It is wonderful when believing and unbelieving spouses are able to live together in love and peace.
-Then truly the believer sanctifies the unbeliever.
+It is beautiful when believing, and unbelieving spouses can live together in love and peace.
+Then indeed, the believer sanctifies the unbeliever.

-But if there is no tolerance and there is a war in the family over faith, then this gives birth to a multitude of serious sins and leads to the destruction of both spouses.
+But if there is no tolerance and there is a war in the family over faith, this births a multitude of serious sins and leads to the destruction of both spouses.

 That is why the Apostle Paul emphasizes peace.
 Peace on earth is only possible when conflicts do not arise when they are not given the opportunity.

 Paul explains that we need to learn to live in marriage.
-And it is especially important to learn peace.
+And it is essential to know peace.
 And as a last resort, to separate from each other so that peace can return.

 Prayer for Today